 At the end of the program, the pre-determined list of quality variables, including medication adherence and physician prescribing patterns, will be evaluated with the goal of identifying factors that will drive action in high-risk patient cohorts, as well as inform the development of specific tools and resources that can reduce practice and physician pattern variations to break down barriers to care.
 The results of the real-world lipid management study will be published so it can be shared more broadly with hospitals, health systems and clinicians to help improve performance related to achieving optimal lipid management.

 "Management of lipid disorders has become more complex as new data, drugs and clinical standards around lipid management are introduced.
 The College has many successful tools and initiatives that have helped our members provide the most advanced and effective lipid management strategies for their patients, but there is more work to be done," said ACC CEO Timothy W. Attebery, DSc, MBA, FACHE.
 "Through this partnership, we are continuing to drive progress in disease management for this vulnerable, high-risk patient population, who have already been impacted by prior heart attacks, strokes and established cardiovascular disease, and are getting out in front of lipid management by ensuring the right people have the right resources at the right time to provide high quality care."

-Keywords: National Cardiovascular Data Registries, PINNACLE Registry, Cholesterol, LDL, Physician's Practice Patterns, Medication Adherence, Cholesterol, Atherosclerosis, Registries, Stroke, Myocardial Infarction, Risk Reduction Behavior
+Keywords: National Cardiovascular Data Registries, PINNACLE Registry, Cholesterol, LDL, Practice Patterns, Physicians', Medication Adherence, Cholesterol, Atherosclerosis, Registries, Stroke, Myocardial Infarction, Risk Reduction Behavior

 < Back to Listings